Home » Collection » The Adoration of the Magi

 And when they were come into the house, they saw the young child with Mary his mother, and fell down, and worshipped him: and when they had opened their treasures, they presented unto him gifts; gold, and frankincense and myrrh.
 Matthew 2:11

 Our painting is a wonderful depiction of this moment.
-It would likely have been commissioned for use for private devotion in the home, and is probably a later 18th or 19th Century copy of a 16th Century work (now lost) by a Flemish Master Quinten Massijs (1466 – 1530).
+It is probably a later copy of a 16th Century work (now lost) by a Flemish Master Quinten Massijs (1466 – 1530).
+Such copies where made during the 19th Century coinciding with a reawakening of interest in Early Netherlandish painting.
+This one is not only of exceptionally high quality, it also provides us with a living image of an important lost work.

 The Three Kings, resplendent in their royal robes, kneel before the Christ Child, symbolising the rule of the divine over the earthly.
 The detail and colour of the robes shows are expertly rendered, as are the solemn faces of the Kings.
 The Christ Child himself is almost smiling, as he leans toward the Kings from the safety of Mary’s sure hands.
 Behind the Kings two curious shepherds peer from behind a pillar, as angels hover above the manger beside the star that has guided the Magi to the Christ Child.
 The artist infuses the scene with holiness and humanity.